centarro/commerce-docs/docs/v2/developer-guide/pricing/currencies.md

 #### Importing currencies

 While it is possible to create a custom currency, typically you will want to *import* the definition for an existing currency into your site using the `CurrencyImporter` service.
-This is the service that is used when an adminstrative user adds a currency to the site:
+This is the service that is used when an administrative user adds a currency to the site:

 ![Add currency UI](../images/currencies-1.png)